 All of these models remove up to 99% of contaminants like chlorine, chloramines, VOCs, fluoride, bacteria, viruses, lead, and other heavy metals.

-There are a few differences between them, so you'll want to check them out a little bit more closely.
+There are some differences between these RO systems, so you'll want to check them out a little bit more closely.

-Premium Grade APEC Ultimate RO-90 Reverse Osmosis System
+Premium Grade APEC Ultimate RO-90 (best basic RO system)

 It can produce up to 90 gallons of filtered water per day, depending on your water pressure.
 The storage tank holds 14 gallons - that's much larger than the other brands!